zoom/api/README.md

+### This definition is no longer being maintained.
+Please visit our [new documentation](https://marketplace.zoom.us/docs/api-reference/introduction) to get started using the Zoom API.

 # Zoom API Version 2

 This repo is the source code for our documentation.
 You can view the documentation [here](https://zoom.github.io/api).